 If you're not familiar with EveryBlock, read our about page and FAQ.
 The main take away is that EveryBlock gathers, organizes and publishes content at the level of neighborhood and city block.
 Given a location, we can tell you what's been happening there recently.

-EveryBlock serves 9 metros: Boston, Chicago, Denver, Fresno, Hialeah, Houston, Medford, Nashville and Philadelphia.
+EveryBlock serves 10 metros: Boston, Chicago, Denver, Fresno, Hialeah, Houston, Medford, Nashville, Philadelphia and Seattle.
 It's technically not the entire metro area -- just the city proper -- but we call these metros for future-compatibility.

 EveryBlock offers distinct pages for neighborhoods, ZIP codes and, in some cases, city-specific entities such as wards, school districts, police districts, etc. These are known as location types.
 A specific item in a location type is called a location.
 For example, Albany Park is a location of the neighborhood type.